-The gap between our EL reclassification rates and LAUSD's reclassification rates is primarily due to the substantial differences in our reclassification criteria.
-While LAUSD allows for the reclassification of Kindergarten and first-grade students, KIPP SoCal, historically, has adopted more rigorous criteria in which students are not eligible to reclassify until second grade, due to what we felt to be a lack of sufficient evidence to declare our Kindergarten and first-grade students proficient in English.
+While LAUSD has historically allowed for the reclassification of Kindergarten and first grade students, KIPP SoCal, historically, has adopted more rigorous criteria in which students are not eligible to reclassify until second grade due to what we felt to be a lack of sufficient evidence to declare our Kindergarten through first grade students proficient in English.
 We believe this approach guards against removing EL services from students before they have fully developed their literacy skills.
-Recently, as a result of state-normed proficiency levels for ELPAC, KIPP SoCal has updated its reclassification policy to be inclusive of TK through second-grade students.
+Recently, as a result of state normed proficiency levels for ELPAC, KIPP SoCal has updated its reclassification policy to be inclusive of K-1 grade students.